Arinpe/Detolabot/README.md

 # Detolabot

     This is a telegram chat bot which promises to be interactive.
+The name of the bot is Detolabot

     [screenshot](../img/Telegrambot.png)